SchematicHQ/schematic-go/README.md

 ### Scope

 This covers the SDK's own operations.
-Two things are not traced yet:
+These are not traced:

 - **The generated API clients.** A call like `client.Features.GetFeature(ctx, id)` records no span of its own; it appears as time inside whichever Schematic span is above it, or not at all if you call it directly.
 The API calls the SDK's own methods make *are* traced, as the `Schematic.API.*` spans above.
 - **The event buffer's flush.** `Track` and `Identify` enqueue to a buffer that a background goroutine drains on a fresh context, so their spans cover the enqueue, not the eventual delivery.